Zen Garland Order Core Practices

 Embodiment Practices Developing Bodymind Consciousness

 Within our Zen Garland Order when we refer to embodiment practices, we point to systems of dynamic movement-based activities conducted in a specific manner.
 Within this praxis, our aim is to awaken and refine bodymind consciousness, while increasing energy and wellbeing.
 This type of practice has existed across many traditions in China, India, and Japan historically.
 It has been termed in Japanese as “shugyo” or “kugyo” where these terms imply a holistic type of refinement accomplished through and integrated training of body, breath and consciousness.
 In his work The Body, Self-Cultivation, and Ki-Energy, Yuasa Yasou eloquently offers an image whereupon practice initiated in bodymind and movement ignites and stokes a “fire” or energy that affords the opportunity to awakening through entering through the body and movement as a gate.
-This kind of development is not simply physical exercise, but a holistic way of practice designed to illuminate and educate bodymind consciousness.
-It is as the other core practices are, a facet providing access to awakening.

-Intimately Relating with the Natural World
+Intimately Relating to the Natural World

 The consequences of humanity’s objectifying, utilitarian, and materialistic dominance over the natural world are so evident in the increasing emergence of extreme weather, global warming, rising sea levels, droughts, famines, and the devastation and mass extinctions occurring in the animal, bird, fish and insect populations.